giovi321/log-triage/README.md

 - Optional SQL database integration for storing chunk summaries (SQLite or Postgres)
 - Web UI (FastAPI) to:
   - log in with username/password (bcrypt)
-  - view modules and status
+  - view modules and per-module stats (last severity, 24h error/warning counts, etc.)
-  - inspect `config.yaml` (and later edit)
+  - inspect and edit `config.yaml` (atomic writes, with backup)
+  - experiment with regexes (regex lab) and save them to classifiers
-  - run on dark-mode layout
+  - run on a dark-mode layout

 ## Install